-Sama Sama 2024 opening ceremony
+Sama Sama 2024 Opening Ceremony

 |0

-This work, Sama Sama 2024 opening ceremony [Image 5 of 5], by PO2 Ange-Olivier Clement, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Sama Sama 2024 Opening Ceremony [Image 7 of 7], by PO3 Alexandria Esteban, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.